crate/crate/docs/general/builtins/scalar-functions.rst

 ``now()``
 ---------

-Returns the current date and time.
+Returns the current date and time in UTC.

 This is the same as ``current_timestamp``